Renal artery stenosis: Cause

 Renal artery stenosis is most often caused by atherosclerosis which causes the renal arteries to harden and narrow due to the build-up of plaque.
 This is known as atherosclerotic renovascular disease, which accounts for about 90% of cases.
 This narrowing of renal arteries due to plaque build-up leads to higher blood pressure within the artery and decreased blood flow to the kidney.
 This decreased blood flow leads to decreased blood pressure in the kidney, which leads to the activation of the Renin-Angiotensin-Aldosterone (RAA) system.
 Juxtaglomerular cells secrete renin, which converts angiotensinogen to angiotensin I, which is then converted to angiotensin II by angiotensin converting enzyme (ACE).
 Angiotensin II then acts on the adrenal cortex to increase secretion of the hormone aldosterone.
 Aldosterone causes sodium and water retention, leading to an increase in blood volume and blood pressure.
 Therefore, people with RAS have chronic high blood pressure because their RAA system is hyperactivated.

 Pathophysiology

 The pathophysiology of renal artery stenosis leads to changes in the structure of the kidney that are most noticeable in the tubular tissue.
-If the stenosis is longstanding and severe, the glomerular filtration rate in the affected kidneys never recovers and (prerenal) kidney failure is the result.